jeremyssocial/google-font-importer/README.md

 ---

-This is the README for your extension "googlefontimporter".
+This is the README for your extension "google-font-importer".
 After writing up a brief description, we recommend including the following sections.

 ## Features